oveja87/mongoDB-exercise/README.md

 ##4.
 Installation of the app

 * Install node.js + npm
+* Install mongoDB
+* start mongo db with dbpath from the mongoBD folder mongod --dbpath <data directory path>
-* call the following commands from the node command line in the app folder npm install node app.js
+* call the following commands from the node command line from the app folder to install dependencies and run the app npm install node app.js